gentoid/BassMatrix/BassMatrix/README.md

 * A randomized pattern at startup.

 Bugs
 * Om MacOS when deleting a BassMatrix and the start a new instance.
 The sequencer buttons, octav buttons and pattern buttons are off.
+This does not happen on Ableton Live on Windows.

 Release procedure